cody-barker/trakable/README.md

 4. Find all the users by their ids in the auth_users array
 5. For each user, filter their tasks where the task.team_id === team.id and render those to the page
 6. Ensure the team tasks include the user's name

+Outstanding issues:
+1. Might need to find a way to validate that only a users projects need to have unique names